pelias/postal-cities/README.md

 The next step is to import the relevant data in to a sqlite database, processing the full planet will produce many million rows, so using sqlite will ensure that we don't hit issues with available RAM.

-The database contains a table called `lastline` which has the following fields:
+The database contains a table called `lastline` which contains the following fields:

 | column name | description |
 |---|---|